 For hypothyroid conditions:

 - Coleus forskohlii has been used in Ayurvedic medicine to stimulate thyroid function, although there aren't any scientific studies using it to treat hypothyroidism.
-Do not take coleus if you are taking blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin, or nitrates such as nitroglycerine.
+Do not take coleus if you are taking blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin, or nitrates, such as nitroglycerine.
 Coleus may lower blood pressure, so if you take medications for high blood pressure you run the risk of your blood pressure dropping too low.
+Coleus can interfere with a number of medications, particularly medications used to treat cardiovascular disease.

 You should carefully monitor any treatment for lowering or raising thyroid function because thyroiditis may switch from hyperthyroidism to hypothyroidism very quickly.